On the shape of an axisymmetric meniscus rising from a static liquid pool: Convergent Resummation

 which is plotted in figure~\ref{fig:Bcrossover}.
 In this figure, errors in the radius of convergence (compared with the numerical solution) become smaller as one moves away from the plotted curve.
-Consistent with the derivation,~(\ref{eq:roclarge}) is used to determine $\tilde{r}_s$ for $B > B_{crit}$, and~(\ref{eq:rocsmall}) is used for $B < B_{crit}$.
-For any combination of $B$ and $\theta$ values that fall along the solid line in figure~\ref{fig:Bcrossover}, $\tilde{r}_s$ obtained from~(\ref{eq:rocsmall}) and~(\ref{eq:roclarge}) are identical, and one may choose to use either of the equations, but~(\ref{eq:rocsmall}) is preferred for simplicity.
-In the results and figures that follow, we use~(\ref{eq:rocsmall}) and~(\ref{eq:roclarge}) along with figure~\ref{fig:Bcrossover} to obtain $\tilde{r}_s$ analytically.
+We can use this fact, then, to determine the estimate for the radius of convergence, $S$, in the Euler transformation~(\ref{eq:EulerTrans}) which is used in the convergent series solutions~(\ref{eq:ConvPowerSeries_ODETransformed}) and~(\ref{eq:ConvPowerSeries_ODETransformed_prefactor}).
+Consistent with the derivation,~(\ref{eq:roclarge}) is used to determine $S$ for $B > B_{crit}$, and~(\ref{eq:rocsmall}) is used to predict $S$ for $B < B_{crit}$.
+For any combination of $B$ and $\theta$ values that fall along the solid line in figure~\ref{fig:Bcrossover}, $\tilde{r}_s$ (i.e., $S$) obtained from~(\ref{eq:rocsmall}) and~(\ref{eq:roclarge}) are identical, but~(\ref{eq:rocsmall}) is preferred for simplicity.
+In the results and figures that follow, we use~(\ref{eq:rocsmall}) and~(\ref{eq:roclarge}) along with figure~\ref{fig:Bcrossover} to obtain $S$ analytically.